Updated on: 3/6/2019

 A 2017 study by the AAA Foundation for Traffic Safety found that more drivers are too tired when they get behind the wheel, and that 10 percent of crashes in the U.S. are linked to drowsy driving – eight times higher than previous estimates.
 The Centers for Disease Control and Prevention says that 35 percent of U.S. drivers sleep less than the recommended minimum of seven hours daily.

-Have you or a loved one has suffered an injury because of a fatigued driver?
+Have you or a loved one has been injured in an accident with a drowsy driver?
 Attorney Chris Davis and the legal team at Davis Law Group, P.S., is here to help.
 Give us a call at our Seattle office (206) 727-4000, use the chat feature below or fill out the form on this page.
 There’s no charge for a case evaluation — in fact you won’t pay anything until we’re able to resolve your case for you.